getsentry/sentry-docs/src/wizard/apple/index.md

 type: language
 ---

-We recommend installing the SDK with CocoaPods.
+We recommend installing the SDK with CocoaPods, but we also support alternate [installation methods](/platforms/apple/install/).
 To integrate Sentry into your Xcode project, specify it in your _Podfile_:

 ```ruby
 platform :ios, '9.0'